edalorzo/fundamental-programming/README.rst

     }
  }

 Finally, notice how the error handler code from the ``ExceptionHandlers`` from before treats any ``ValidationException`` as HTTP Status 400: Bad Request.
-That will allow the client to inspect the status code of the response and discover that the service rejected its payload because there is something wrong with it.
+That will allow the client to inspect the status code of the response and discover that our service rejected their payload because there is something wrong with it.

 Design Contextual Exceptions